St Wilfrid's Hospice - Privacy notice

 If required, patients can be directed to the NHS guidance on the opt-out for further explanation of this initiative at nhs.uk/your-nhs-data-matters/manage-your-choice/

-We also engage third parties to provide us with data that helps us understand how we can provide the best experience for our supporters, how to best connect with them, and to give us insight so that we can provide supporters with information about topics which may be of interest.
-For example we use a postcode profile classification system and may look at events that you have taken part in, sporting interests and information from trade directories and public records to create a profile of your interests and preferences.
-This information may be added to you supporter record accordingly.
-To opt out of profiling – please contact us.
+We also engage third parties to provide us with data that helps us understand how we can provide the best experience for our supporters, how to best connect with them, and to give us insight so that we can provide supporters with information about topics that may be of interest.
+For example, we use a postcode profile classification system and may look at events that you have taken part in, sporting interests and information from trade directories and public records to create a profile of your interests and preferences.
+This information may be added to your supporter record accordingly.
+To opt-out of profiling – please contact us.

 Data sharing and transfer